Pseudo-Hamiltonian system identification: Methodology

 \subsection{Initializations and hyperparameters}

 When initializing the model, all coefficient parameters are set to $0.2$.
 We want to avoid initial values of the parameters near zero, as this increases the risk of terms being removed by the pruning algorithm too early.
 We use the Adam optimizer and have to specify the learning rate, batch size and number of epochs to run.
 The other hyperparameters that have to be specified are parameters for regularization on the external forces and the damping, and the pruning parameters $P$ and $p$.
-How these are set for the specific experiments in the paper is given in Appendix \ref{sec:implementation_details}.
+These are given for the specific experiments in Section \ref{sec:experiments}.